mmcint/mmcint/README.md

 ### Hi there 👋

-My name is Mike and I am a Computational Geoscientist and Data Scientist at Onward.
+My name is Mike and I am a Computational Geoscientist and Data Scientist at ThinkOnward.

 I'm passionate about geoscience and technology, and love when the two mesh.
 I's also a maintainer of the [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience) list.